Online Social Work Master's Program

 For social service working professionals

 Bryn Mawr’s Graduate School of Social Work and Social Research is launching a pilot online Master of Social Service (MSS) degree program in the fall of 2026.
-As one of the oldest graduate social work programs in the country, our MSS degree is equivalent to an MSW and is accredited by the Council on Social Work Education.
+As one of the oldest social work schools in the country, our MSS degree is equivalent to an MSW and is accredited by the Council on Social Work Education.

 Program at a Glance